erajasekar/erajasekar.github.io/_posts/2016-05-27-better-exception-handling-java8-streams-using-javaslang.md

 analytics: true
 ---

-In this post I will provide tips for better exception handling in Java 8 streams using Functional Java library [Javaslang](http://www.javaslang.io/).
+In this post, I will provide tips for better exception handling in Java 8 streams using Functional Java library [Javaslang](http://www.javaslang.io/).

 ## Problem

-To illustrate with an example, let's say we want to print day of week for given stream date strings in format `MM/dd/YYYY`.
+To illustrate with an example, let's say we want to print day of the week for given stream date strings in format `MM/dd/YYYY`.

 ### Initial solution.

-Let's start with a initial solution below and iteratively improve on it.
+Let's start with an initial solution below and iteratively improve on it.

 ```java